centreon/centreon-documentation/versioned_docs/version-23.10/monitoring/templates.md

 host templates:

-  - The services generated automatically retain their granularity, i.e., it is possible to change the Attributes of a service without affecting the other services obtained from this template
+  - The services generated automatically retain their granularity, i.e., it is possible to change the attributes of a service without affecting the other services obtained from this template
-  - The creation of new hosts is speeded up greatly: simply define the host and the host's templates associated with it
+  - The creation of new hosts is speeded up greatly: simply define the host and the host's templates associated with it.

-e.g.: We create the srvi-web-01 host according to the template below:
+Example: We create the srvi-web-01 host according to the template below:

 ![image](../assets/configuration/09hostexemple.png)